apache/cloudstack-docs-admin/source/networking2.rst

 #.

-   Create a network offering, as given in `Section 15.27.11.2.5, “Creating an Internal LB Rule” <#int-lb-vpc>`__.
+   Create a network offering, as given in :ref:`creating-net-offering-internal-lb`.

 #.

-   Create an internal load balancing rule and apply, as given in `Section 15.27.11.2.5, “Creating an Internal LB Rule” <#int-lb-vpc>`__.
+   Create an internal load balancing rule and apply, as given in :ref:`create-int-lb-rule`.

+.. _creating-net-offering-internal-lb:

 Creating a Network Offering for Internal LB
 '''''''''''''''''''''''''''''''''''''''''''